Welcome to the Brighterside

 Sessions

-I provide regular therapy sessions that can be tailored to your specific needs, whether you prefer open-ended sessions or a set number of weeks, or would like to work online or over the phone.
+I provide therapy sessions that can be tailored to your specific needs, whether you prefer open-ended sessions, short term therapy for a set number of weeks, ad-hoc when required or would like to work online or over the phone.

 These sessions are subject to periodic review to ensure that we are making progress toward your therapeutic goals.
 Each session typically lasts for approximately 50 minutes, although alternative durations can be arranged upon mutual agreement.